Covid 19 coronavirus: Case numbers fall as Cabinet decides Auckland's lockdown fate

 LISTEN LIVE TO NEWSTALK ZB

-7.05am: Otago University infectious diseases expert, 7.10am: Auckland Business Chamber chief executive Michael Barnett
+7.05am: Otago University infectious diseases expert David Murdoch, 7.10am: Auckland Business Chamber chief executive Michael Barnett

 Director general of health Dr Ashley Bloomfield will provide the latest testing results at 1pm today, and he will then give his recommendation to Cabinet.